people concertina thumbs

 100+ 5* Reviews

-Insolvency vs. liquidation - is there a difference?
+Insolvency vs liquidation - What is the difference?

 The key difference between insolvency and liquidation is that insolvency describes a position where a company cannot pay its financial obligations when they are due.
 A company that cannot pay its debts is said to be insolvent.

-Liquidation, on the other hand, is a formal procedure to close a limited company.
-You can use liquidation to close an insolvent company, but you can liquidate solvent businesses, too.
+Liquidation, on the other hand, is a formal procedure which is used to close a limited company.
+Liquidation is most commonly used to close an insolvent company, however, solvent companies can also be placed into liquidation too depending on its individual circumstances.

 What is company insolvency?